 How Do We Make This?

 Now that all your vegetables are cut up, this is when you get to throw your things together.
-Get out your large pot and start boiling your water, once the water is almost boiling, add in your potatoes and carrots.
+Get out your large pot and start boiling your water, once the water is almost boiling, add in your Chicken Bouillon / Better Than Bouillon, potatoes and carrots.

 These typically take a little longer to cook, so get these boiling for a good bit before you add in the rest of your vegetables.